TaskRe-engineering/GitServerLite/README.md

 ## License

-This source code is licensed under the <> license found in the [LICENSE](LICENSE.txt) file in the root directory of this source tree.
+This source code is licensed under the Apache License, Version 2.0 found in the [LICENSE](LICENSE.txt) file in the root directory of this source tree.